 The statewide Extension Citizen's Network provides advice and input to extension administration.
-The Network comprises a local advisory committee from each county (36) and a representative from each of the five program areas.
+The Network comprises a local advisory committee from each county (36) and a representative from each of the five program areas, and two county commissioners.

-Citizens in fourteen of Oregon's 36 counties have voted to create service districts for the purpose of funding Extension in those counties.
+Citizens in sixteen of Oregon's 36 counties have voted to create service districts for the purpose of funding Extension in those counties.
 That these citizens have voted increases in their property taxes to support Extension is testimony to their belief that Extension is effectively addressing issues important to them.